antonycc/diy-accounting/README.md

 # TODO

-* Publish to s3 and regenerate catalog.properties
+* Publish Docker image to GitHub Container Registry
 * Convert docs to online content such as a wiki or GitHub pages